loopbackio/loopback.io/pages/en/lb3/Operation-hooks.md

 ##### Shared hookState property

-The `ctx.hookState` property is preserved across all hooks invoked for a single operation.
+Use the `ctx.hookState` property to share data between hooks (for example, "before save" and "after save").
+The value of the `ctx.hookState` property is preserved across all hooks invoked for a single operation.

-For example, "access", "before save" and "after save" invoked for `Model.create()` have the same object passed in `ctx.hookState`.
+For example, "access", "before save" and "after save" hooks that are invoked for `MyModel.create()` have the same object passed in `ctx.hookState`.

-This way the hooks can pass state date between "before" and "after" hook.
+In contrast, `ctx.options` is set using options argument provided to PersistedModel methods like `MyModel.find()` or `MyModel.create()`.
+If an options argument was provided, then `ctx.options` is set to an empty object, so that hooks don't have to check whether `ctx.options` is set.

 #### Hook and operation specific properties